geerlingguy/ansible-role-nodejs/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

-    nodejs_version: "0.10"
+    nodejs_version: "0.12"

 The Node.js version to install.
-"0.10" is the default and works on all supported OSes.
-Other versions such as "0.12", "4.x", and "5.x" should work on the latest versions of Debian/Ubuntu and RHEL/CentOS, but may be less stable on older operating systems (like CentOS 6).
+"0.12" is the default and works on all supported OSes.
+Other versions such as "0.10", "4.x", "5.x", and "6.x" should work on the latest versions of Debian/Ubuntu and RHEL/CentOS.

     nodejs_install_npm_user: "{{ ansible_ssh_user }}"